License of Xcom graphics user interface, and all of its built-in tools:

 4. The creator of Xcom takes no responsibility for the actions of the users.

 FAQ: Frequently asked questions (DOS version)

-Xcom is currently in pre-alpha stage (and its only released for DOS).
+Xcom is currently released only for DOS.

 You will see a few bugs for sure.
 You may notice problems, so here is a table with the frequently asked questions: